Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Moreover, fathers should ensure that high-value assets like real estate, businesses, and investments receive accurate appraisals.
 This step is vital for securing fair consideration in the division process.

-A skilled Manhattan father’s rights attorney from The Law Office of Richard Roman Shum can provide invaluable assistance in this process.
-Our attorneys can guide you through the legal intricacies of asset division, offering tailored advice and robust representation.
+A skilled Manhattan father’s rights attorney from the Law Office of Richard Roman Shum, Esq. can provide invaluable assistance in this process.
+Our team can guide you through the legal complications of asset division, offering tailored advice and robust representation.
 This legal support includes facilitating fair negotiations, ensuring precise asset evaluations, and crafting settlements that reflect the father’s contributions and future needs.
-By engaging an experienced attorney, fathers can achieve outcomes that protect their financial interests and lay a solid foundation for their post-divorce future.
+Fathers can achieve outcomes that protect their financial interests and lay a solid foundation for their post-divorce future by engaging an experienced attorney.

 “I was very impressed with how astute, detail oriented and methodical Richard is with his work.
 He is experienced, technically proficient, highly effective and an excellent negotiator, who is proactive and knows the law inside and out.
 Richard kept me informed regularly and was responsive to all my requests and queries.
 All the traits that any good lawyer worth his salt should possess.”